Crudar/akcosky/README.md

 * 11th week
   * Forget password UI + backend

+## Midterm review

+I would say, I'm following the plan well enough.
+I counted with the fact that I will not be able to make it in the 40 hours which will this lessons take because I chose technology I haven't worked with yet.
+Flutter uses state management system with I haven't work with either.
+The adaptation was more difficult than I expected.
+I have worked with the DynamoDB, but through library.
+This time I had to use low-level API with which I battled a few times too.
+I don't have to change my plan for now.

 ## How clean is my code

 * to manage widget states I use package named cubit which helps make the code more readable and dependencies are splitted between more cubits